-Today, October 16, 2020, our School District was notified by the Lafayette County Health Department that a student or staff member in the Black Hawk School District has tested positive for Covid-19.
-This is the fifth case within the district.
-In the past couple of alerts, I have indicated school or district numbers, from this point forward the number will always be indicative of the district numbers.
+Yesterday, January 28, 2021 our School District was notified by the Lafayette County Health Department that 1 student or staff member in the Black Hawk School District has tested positive for Covid-19.
+This case would bring the total to 17 cases within the district.

-The individual who tested positive for COVID-19 was in attendance during the infectious period and has been identified.
-The district in conjunction with the county has identified the close contacts to the person who tested positive.
-No additional grades will be required to learn virtually at this time.
-Only students that have been notified to quarantine or choose to learn virtually will need to do so.
+The individuals who tested positive for COVID-19 were in attendance during the infectious period and have been identified.
+The district in conjunction with the county have identified the close contacts to the persons who tested positive.
+All students and their families that were identified as close contacts have been notified.
+We will maintain our current instructional plan.

 The district and county will continue to monitor the situation.
 If more information becomes available that we can share or changes the current decision, we will inform you as soon as possible.